Civil War Historical Fiction

 Lexile score: 740L

 Grace Nickerson’s life has been shattered by four years of war.
 She’s desperate to return to a sense of normalcy, but soon after her father returns, he sells the farm and drags the family to a lumber camp in Michigan’s northern wilderness.
-Living among the rough loggers is frightening enough, but then a series of accidents prove intentional.
+Living in the primitive camp is dangerous enough, with its rough loggers and hard-bitten soldiers, but then a series of accidents prove intentional.
 Who is sabotaging the camp, and why?
 Will the winter in the woods bring the healing Grace’s family needs?
 Or will it drive a wedge between Grace and her father?